rockyhotas/rockyhotas.github.io/_posts/2022-04-30-freebsd-package-upgrades-with.markdown

 Attempting to automatically merge changes in files... done.
 ```

-If the system is particularly out-of-date, it may happen that this first step seems to end correctly, but a reboot is not requested and the next step (which will be `/usr/sbin/freebsd-update install`) quickly ends without actually installing anything.
+If the system is particularly out-of-date, it may happen that this first step seems to end correctly, but the next step (which will be `/usr/sbin/freebsd-update install`) quickly ends without actually installing anything and does not require a reboot.
 If this is the case, two update iterations must be performed.
 So, repeat the procedure running a second time `freebsd-update -r <release_number> upgrade`.

 After the fetch, the differences between the new files (which are going to be installed) and the current ones are shown, if any: